 Tickets are just £10 and can be purchased direct from the Stag Box Office

 We are delighted to be welcoming back the local trumpet star and former SSO member, Matilda Lloyd for our concert of Italian delights.
 As winner of numerous competitions including the BBC Young Musician Brass final in 2014, and soloist in the 2016 Proms, Matilda is currently a Park Lane Group Young Artist and clearly going places.

 In this concert she will join the orchestra for popular items including the Carnival of Venice.
 Other pieces in the programme include some of Respighi's evocative music as well as Tchaikovsky's Capriccio Italien.
-Berlioz's exciting overture Carnival Romain will get the concert off to a high-spirited start.
+Berlioz's exciting overture Carnaval Romain will get the concert off to a high-spirited start.

 Mendelssohn's atmospheric overture, Fingal's Cave, makes a wonderful opening work for a summer concert.
 It will be followed by Chopin's Piano Concerto No.2, with music full of the Polish composer's characteristic touches, and we can look forward to some virtuosic playing from our young Polish soloist, Artur Haftman.

 Schubert's incidental music for a long-forgotten play, Rosamunde, has remained very popular, with good reason - delightfl tunes and delicate scoring.
 Beethoven's seventh symphony, which the composer spoke of fondly as "one of my best works" will end the evening with a rousing triple forte.

 This concert is part of our season ticket scheme, other tickets are on sale from the box office at Sevenoaks School.